Menlo College: History

 Richard F. O'Brien succeeded Kratt as President of Menlo.
 In the fall of 1971, Menlo became a co-educational institution and admitted its first female students.

 The institution initiated its first major fund-raising campaign in 1976.
 The "Campaign for Menlo" set a $5 million goal to cover the costs of new athletic facilities, expand the library's collection, acquire new instructional equipment and increase the school's endowment.

 James Waddell was the President of Menlo College from 1994 to 2004.
 Carlos López followed until 2007.

 In 2007, Menlo College appointed G. Timothy Haight, former Dean of Business at California State University, Los Angeles, as its president.

 In 2008, Menlo College and Menlo School finalized plans to become completely separate institutions.
 These plans included a land separation agreement.
 Under the agreement, the single parcel shared by the college and school was subdivided into two separate parcels.
 A third parcel, the Menlo Athletic Fields, is still jointly owned and managed by both.

 Menlo College received its largest gift to date, a $21.3 million bequest from the Hope Bartnett Belloc Trust, in 2008.
 Belloc named Menlo as one of three beneficiaries of the total trust amount—around $60 million—in response to the college's mentorship of her son, Martin, during the 1962–63 academic year when he was a student.
 The other two recipients were United Cerebral Palsy North Bay in Petaluma, California and Radcliffe Institute for Advanced Study in Cambridge, Massachusetts.

 U.S. News & World Report named Menlo College a "Best Regional College" in its 2014 edition of "America's Best Colleges."
 In 2014, Menlo College earned Association to Advance Collegiate Schools of Business (AACSB) accreditation, a distinction earned by less than five percent of the world's business schools.

 In 2016, Menlo College inaugurated Steven A. Weiner as its 11th president.

 In 2019, the Menlo Athletics Women's Wrestling team won two national titles - the first national titles to be won at the college.

 In 2022, Menlo College opened a new 288-bed residence hall, Arrillaga Hall, named after John Arrillaga.
 It was the first new building on campus in nearly 45 years and was primarily funded by Arrillaga, along with contributions from several other donors.

+Menlo College launched the Latino Leadership Program in 2025 to provide leadership development, mentorship, and community engagement opportunities for students.

 Academics

 Menlo College offers bachelor's degrees in business and psychology, as well as master's degree programs including the Master of Science in Information Systems (MSIS), Master of Science in Financial Technology (MSFT), and Master of Arts in Sport and Performance Psychology (MASPP).
+Business programs include areas such as accounting, marketing, sports management, and AI & analytics.